What Is an Unsafe Discharge From Hospital Facilities? 5 Red Flags

 What Are the Legal Consequences of an Unsafe Discharge?

-Regardless of the reason, it’s crucial to avoid discharging patients into unsafe conditions, as this could be considered medical malpractice.
-Under federal and state laws and regulations on hospital discharges, healthcare providers have a legal duty to care for patients until they’re medically stable.
+Regardless of the reason, it’s crucial to avoid discharging patients into unsafe conditions, as this is considered medical malpractice.
+Under federal and state regulations and laws on hospital discharge, healthcare providers have a legal duty to care for patients until they’re medically stable.
 Facilities that fail to enforce proper discharge protocols can be sued by patients for negligence.

 What Are the Criteria for Safe Discharge From Hospital Care?